Ovechkin scores 800th goal with hat trick, moves 1 back of Gordie Howe | CBC Sports

 Washington Capitals star Alex Ovechkin became the third NHL player to reach 800 career goals when he scored three times Tuesday night at Chicago.

+"Soon as it happened, kind of relief," Ovechkin said after Washington's 7-3 win.
+"Kind of happiness and enjoyment."

-The rest of the Capitals poured onto the ice to celebrate after the historic goal, and the United Center crowd responded by throwing their hats down and chanting "Ovi!
+The rest of the Capitals poured onto the ice to celebrate after the historic goal, and the fans at the United Center responded by throwing their hats down and chanting "Ovi!
 Ovi!"

 Ovechkin moved within one goal of Gordie Howe for second all-time.
 Wayne Gretzky has the record with 894 goals.